open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-jaeger/README.md

 ## Useful links
+- To know more about Jaeger, visit: https://www.jaegertracing.io/docs/1.8/getting-started/
 - For more information on OpenTelemetry, visit: <https://opentelemetry.io/>
 - For more about OpenTelemetry JavaScript: <https://github.com/open-telemetry/opentelemetry-js>
 - For help or feedback on this project, join us on [gitter][gitter-url]